KillianMeersman/wander/README.md

 # Wander
 ## Overview
-Easy-to-use scraping library for Gophers.
+Convenient scraping library for Gophers.

-Based on Colly and Scrapy, Wander aims to provide a convenient API that supports advanced use cases.
+Based on Colly and Scrapy, Wander aims to provide an easy-to-use API while also exposing the tools for advanced use cases.

 ## Features
-* Prioritized request queueing
+* Prioritized request queueing.
 * Easy parallelization of crawlers and pipelines.
 * Stop, save and resume crawls.
 * Global and per-domain throttling.
-* Proxies
+* Proxy switching.
-* Support for robots.txt and custom filter functions (e.a. ignore certain rules)
+* Support for robots.txt, including non-standard directives and custom filter functions (e.a. ignore certain rules).

-## Installation
+## Roadmap
-`go get -u github.com/KillianMeersman/wander`
+* Support for Redis, allowing distributed scraping.
+* Sitemap support.

-## Examples
+## Example
 ```go
 package main